isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/publishing/fmpsandguides.md

 -   ### I am getting Blank PDFs when publishing

->If you are using UUID, then make sure you have checked “Use UUID based referencing” in FrameMaker Edit Preferences and conversely for non-UUID AEM guides.
+>If you are using UUID, then make sure you have checked "Use UUID based referencing" in FrameMaker Edit Preferences and conversely for non-UUID AEM guides.

 -   ### My settings/ditaval are not getting applied in the final published output ###